CrowdedAstronaut/ross-phillips-portfolio/README.md

-## ross-phillips-portfolio
+## Welcome Welcome to my GitHub portfolio !

-## Welcome Welcome to my portfolio GitHub!
+## Technologies Used
 This site is as lightweight as it gets.
 It was built using semantic HTML, vanilla CSS, and as of this commit - zero JavaScript.
-It was created using the mobile-first methodology with an equal commitment to current web accessibility standards.
+It was created using the mobile-first methodology with an equal commitment to current ARIA web accessibility standards.

 <div>
   <p>